-In Year 1 children take part in a phonics screening check to assess their understanding of the different sounds taught and their ability to apply this to blending and reading words.
-Please note that due to COVID-19 it has taken place in Year 2 for the last two academic years.
+In Year 1, during the summer term, children take part in a phonics screening check to assess their understanding of the different sounds taught and their ability to apply this to blending and reading words.

 The check, which lasts 5-10 minutes and is administered 1:1 by each child’s teacher, requires pupils to read aloud forty words.
 To pass, they must correctly read aloud 32/40 of the words.
 Some of the words in the check are harder than others, and some aren’t actual words with any meaning, but made-up (alien) words.
 These made up words are used to see if children can apply their ability to decode sounds to correctly read them.
 This will ensure they can apply the same principles to learning new words as their vocabulary grows.